Programvareverkstedet/dibbler/docs/economics.md

 When the product count is less than `0`, adding more of that product increases the product count by the amount added.
 The product price will be recalculated with an assumption that the existing negative stock has a total value of `0`, plus the total value of all newly added products.

+> [!WARN]
-Note that this means that if you add products to a negative stock and the stock is still negative, the product price will be completely recalculated the next time someone adds the same product.
-There will also be a noticable effect if the stock goes from negative to positive.
+> Note that this means that if you add products to a negative stock and the stock is still negative,
+> the product price will be completely recalculated the next time someone adds the same product.
+> There will also be a noticable effect if the stock goes from negative to positive.

 ```python
 new_product_count = product_count + products_added